 “I think people should always pay attention to the undertones of the colors they're using,” Hong says.
 “Just as a white can lean more yellow or blue or green, a blue can also lean more gray or green or purple.”
 So pay attention to the subtleties of the colors you’re decorating with.
 By playing with undertones, lightness, darkness, and saturation, you can create contrast without disrupting your palette.

 You can also venture slightly outside your analogous color scheme.
 “Don’t make such a big deal about making sure the colors in your palette match perfectly,” Hairston says, adding that she loves to throw a pop of complementary color into the mix.
 If you’re working with blues and greens, consider using a few sparse burgundy accents.
-These complementary touches can add a dose of welcome contrast—without completely upending the analogous palette you’ve worked so hard to cultivate.
+These complimentary touches can add a dose of welcome contrast—without completely upending the analogous palette you’ve worked so hard to cultivate.

 Yet another way to add contrast?
 Play with print and texture.
 Hairston says she loves to use prints to add dimension and balance to her interiors.
 The right print—ideally, something that pairs one of your palette’s colors with a more complementary one—can add contrast and cohesion to your space in equal measure.